-Drs.
-Jamison and Davis enjoy giving our patients a beautiful smile to enhance their confidence and appearance.
+Dr. Jamison enjoys giving our patients a beautiful smile to enhance their confidence and appearance.
 We take special care of each and every person to ensure that their experience in our office is truly something to smile about!

 Types of Braces in Lilburn, GA

 Traditional metal braces are the most common type of braces and are more comfortable today than ever before.
 Made of high-grade stainless steel, metal braces straighten your teeth by using metal brackets and arch-wires.
 With metal braces, you have the option of adding colored elastics (rubber bands) for a more unique and colorful smile.

 Ceramic braces are made of clear materials and are therefore less visible on your teeth than metal braces.
 For this reason, ceramic braces are used mainly on older teenagers and adult patients who have cosmetic concerns.
 While they are visually less prominent, they do require more attention to oral hygiene, as ceramic braces are larger and more brittle than their metal counterparts.
 For these reasons, ceramic braces tend to be used more on upper front teeth rather than on lower teeth.

 Clear aligners use a series of invisible, removable, and comfortable acrylic trays to straighten your teeth like braces.
 Not only are the aligners invisible, they are also removable; so, you can eat and drink what you want while in treatment.
 Plus, this helps to make brushing and flossing less of a hassle.
 The aligners are comfortable and have no metal to cause mouth abrasions during treatment.